halbu/aoc2021/README.md

     bits[j].append(int(i[j]))
 ```

-* Some crimes against formatting have been committed
+* Some crimes against readability and formatting have been committed